hfc123/sewing/README.md

   patchFilePath = "D:\\workspace2\\githubdownLoad\\Sewing2\\files\\patch.patch"
   }
  ```
--how to patch in app
+- how to patch in app
  use this function

   ```